bethz/bloomfilter/README.md

   --prob PROB      Probability of false positive, integer percentages, 1 is 1
                    percent or 10 is 10 percent
-  --items ITEMS    Number of items in dictionary to search --target TARGET  Target to search for in dictionary --showstats      Use without value to show bloomfilter stats
+  --items ITEMS    Number of items in dictionary to search --showstats      Use without value to show bloomfilter stats

 This bloomfilter is not pip installable.
+The dictionary file is in data/wordlist.txt
+The words to search for are in data/searchwords.txt During development, testing different dictionaries was accomplished by copying to these files.
 ```

 # Highlights